 Standards development consists of the progression of documents used to define and articulate standards.
 PWG project documents consist of the Charter, a set of Requirements, Working Drafts, Candidate Standards and the Standard, itself.
 Publication of completed PWG Candidate Standards, Standards and Best Practice documents requires Last Call and Formal Approval as described in Section 8.
 Technical briefs and proposals relating to a standard, while helpful and encouraged, are not treated as formal documents and do not require Last Call or Formal Approval.
-The life cycle and organization of PWG standards-track and other project documents is defined below.
-For current best practice on the formulation of file namespace and file path names see ftp://ftp.pwg.org/pub/pwg/informational/pwg-document-namespace-policy.pdf
+The life cycle and organization of PWG standards-track and other project documents are defined below.
+For current best practice on the formulation of file namespace and file path names see Section 7.